US Citizenship and Immigration Services resumes asylum claims after halt

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, March 30 - The Trump administration will resume processing some asylum applications after it halted all such claims following the shooting of two National Guard members by an asylum seeker, U.S. Citizenship and Immigration Services said on Monday.
+WASHINGTON – The Trump administration will resume processing some asylum applications after it halted all such claims following the shooting of two National Guard members by an asylum seeker, US Citizenship and Immigration Services (USCIS) said on March 30.

 “USCIS has lifted the adjudicative hold for thoroughly screened asylum seekers from non-high-risk countries,” an agency spokesperson said, adding that maximum screening and vetting for immigrants will continue.